MayaSalo/MayaSalo.github.io/README.md

+# Maya Salomon
-# MayaSalo.github.io
+MayaSalo.github.io

 ---
-Welcome to my website
+I am a PhD student in Michal Ramot and Yaniv Ziv labs.
+I am married to Ben and we have a 1.5 years old girl named Naomi.

 ---